The Adventures in Seeing Book

-We all enjoy those times in life when we take in something rare and special – a sunset over the ocean, the view from a mountain peak, or the first blooms of spring.
+I’m sure you, like me, enjoy those times in life when you experience something rare and special – a sunset over the ocean, the view from a mountain peak, or the first blooms of spring.
 These times add richness to our lives and we’re grateful for them.
-However, there’s a different kind of richness and satisfaction that we can experience every single day.
-The Adventures in Seeing book will help you to do just that.
-It’s a practice in being more aware in each moment.
+However, there’s a different kind of satisfaction that we can experience every single day.
+The Adventures in Seeing book is designed to help you to do just that.
+It’s an ongoing practice in awareness in our daily lives.

-It was during a photography workshop in 2001 that I first realized how much more there was to see than at first glance.
+It was 2001 and I was at a long-awaited photography workshop with Freeman Patterson and Andre Gallant.
+My life was about to be changed as I realized how much more there was to see than at first glance.
 I stood in a field of fall plant decay, not knowing what to photograph.
-The instructor, Freeman Patterson, advised me to get down on my belly and put my camera right in the middle of the broken and brittle plants.
+Patterson advised me to get down on my belly and put my camera right in the middle of the broken and brittle plants.
 Looking through the viewfinder from this perspective, I discovered a whole new world.

 There are times that we all feel the way I did that day – overwhelmed and helpless – not knowing what to do next, not seeing any possibilities.
 We can learn to see below the surface of our lives and connect in a much deeper way.

-It was through mentors in seeing – writers like Thomas Merton, John O’Donohue, and Mary Oliver; and photographers like Ansel Adams and Minor White, that I noticed they all shared common habits or contemplative qualities.
+Since then, I’ve discovered many more mentors in seeing – writers like Thomas Merton, John O’Donohue, and Mary Oliver; photographers Ansel Adams and Minor White.
+In studying their work and their lives, I noticed that they all shared common habits or contemplative qualities.
 These were people who lived rich, full lives doing what they were born to do.
 They were pillars of pausing in the midst of their days – with openness, humility, and acceptance.
 Their attention was always focused with a sense of curiosity and wonder.
 And, they saw possibilities everywhere.
 Their lives were full, yet focused on what was most essential, especially having meaningful relationships.

 “The world is fairly studded and strewn with pennies cast broadside from a generous hand.
 But, and this is the point – who gets excited by a mere penny?
 If you cultivate a healthy poverty and simplicity, so that finding a penny will literally make your day, then, since the world is in fact planted in pennies, you have with your poverty bought a lifetime of days.
 It is that simple.
 What you see is what you get.” ~ Annie Dillard, Pilgrim at Tinker Creek